We’re getting lots of queries about what is and isn’t open on the island, so I thought I’d update everyone.

 Is accommodation available again on Holy Island?

-About 80% of accommodation providers on the island have reopened for bookings from 4 July, including us.
+About 80% of accommodation providers on the island have reopened for bookings, including us.
 Guests staying overnight are only a small proportion of visitors, because there is a limited number of beds on Holy Island, so you should not hesitate to book.
 From personal experience, it’s been a difficult period and your hosts will be grateful.
 It’s also worth noting that not everyone has reopened, so the number of available rooms will be smaller this year.
 See our own Covid-19 page, for details on how we have taken steps to keep you safe.

 Most shops have reopened.
 Others are considering the best way to return to business.
 Masks required.